 Restaurant De Kas on Frankendael park

-Another one of those places that make Amsterdam an unique city.
-This restaurant located in the most charming park in East Amsterdam is actually a greenhouse.
+Another one of those places that make Amsterdam a unique city.
+This restaurant located in the most charming park in East Amsterdam is a greenhouse.

 Outside there are many other kinds of eatable plants like artichokes and berries so you can have a lot to compose your shot.